AdityaKr015/En-fr-WMT14-Bleu-41_chrF-63/README.md

 | chrF | **63.56** |
 | TER | 52.44 |

-- BLEU Score: 41.76 on validation, 41.14 on test
+- BLEU Score:- 41.76 on validation, 41.14 on test
-- chrF Score: 63.56
+- chrF Score:- 63.56
-- TER: 52.44 (lower is better)
+- TER:- 52.44 (lower is better)

-A BLEU score above 40 is considered human readable, fluent translation,the model reliably produces natural French output that closely mirrors reference translations.
+A BLEU score above 40 is considered human readable, fluent translation,the model reliably produces natural French output with good understanding and grammar.

-Achieving this on just ~67k samples (out of 40M available) demonstrates that fine-tuning a strong pretrained model (Helsinki-NLP) can yield near professional quality even with limited data.
+Achieving this on just ~67k samples (out of 40M available) demonstrates that fine tuning a strong pretrained model (Helsinki-NLP) can results in near professional quality even with limited data.

 # 📊 Training Curves